colinmansfieldyms/QBRassistant/README.md

 - Report selections

 ### On “Run Assessment” the app fetches every selected report for every facility, using pagination:
-- Request page 1 first to get last_page
+- Request page 1 first to learn `last_page`
-- Fetch all pages with retry/backoff + concurrency limit
+- Fan-out pages 2..last_page into a global adaptive concurrency pool (start 4, ramps up to 12 on sustained success, backs off on transient errors)
+- Progress updates are throttled (~5x/sec) and chart rendering is throttled (~1s cadence) to keep the main thread responsive
 - After each page: stream rows into aggregators and discard raw rows

 ### The UI shows: